 The greatest difference has been in the butterfly population.
 Originally the field only supported a few species and not in any great numbers but this changed dramatically and by the summer of 2000 it was teeming with Small Skippers, and at least three other species.
 In 1998 the first Marbled White butterflies were seen, just three but a welcome sight.
 Although their appearance is part of a general penetration by this species inland from the coast, which has been a feature of the last decade, it was still a surprise that they had taken up residence so quickly.
 The numbers have since declined from a high of 63 in 2003

 Butterfly species seen to date:

-Bird life less easy to quantify.
+Bird life is less easy to quantify.
 A Sparrowhawk regularly patrols the field, Green Woodpeckers visit in search of food and there are such threatened species such as Skylarks, which seem to be nesting.
 Mostly they are familiar garden species.

 In the first year only 40 trees were planted, mostly about five - six feet tall.
 These were set out in three major groves, one of silver birch, one with a mixture of birch and alder, and the rest, which included the oaks, beech and sweet chestnut, in a much looser formation.
 A few other trees, horse chestnut, ash and a solitary whitebeam were spread over the rest of the field.
 The weather was particularly fortunate, warm and wet throughout the summer, which meant that all but one tree survived its transplanting and nearly all put on a spectacular amount of growth, some eighteen inches or more.
-All these trees are now well over head height, mostly between eight and ten feet tall.
+By 2005 these trees were well over head height, mostly between eight and ten feet tall.

 In the late summer, we held the first of barbecue for all the family who are participating in the project.
 Four generations were present, plus other friends who assisted in the planting.